 Make sure you know how to get rid of wasps BEFORE they bother you!
 Find out about other natural pest control and keep the bugs away without chemicals!

-Here are the best wasp repellent plants to include in your landscaping that are gorgeous and also keep those nasty wasps away without toxic chemicals.
-With kids and pets, it’s always better to use natural pest control.
+Here are the best plants that repel wasps to include in your landscaping that are gorgeous and also keep those nasty wasps away without toxic chemicals.
+With kids and pets, this may be your best line of defense in natural repellents.

 How do you keep wasps away without resorting to using chemicals?
 I’ve talked a lot about natural pest control and the many uses for peppermint oil so that brings up the question “Do Wasps Hate Peppermint Oil?” because it seems to keep them away.